List of titles and honours of Arthur Wellesley, 1st Duke of Wellington: Peerage of the United Kingdom

 His brother William selected the name Wellington for its similarity to the family surname of Wellesley, which derives from the village of Wellesley in Somerset, not far from that of Wellington.

-Since he did not return to England until the Peninsular War was over, he was awarded all his patents of nobility in a single day.
+Since he did not return to England until the Peninsular War was over, he was awarded all his patents of nobility and was introduced to the House of Lords as a Baron, Viscount, Earl, Marquess and Duke in a single day.